 – Also, lawyers of the firm ‘Ilyashev and Partners’ produced requests for extradition and the warrants to present charges against Tatiana Paraskevich and Igor Kononkov.
 One of the employees of ‘Ilyashev and Partners’ prepared for Maksim Melnik requests to Interpol to provide details of the arrest of Tatiana Paraskevich as well as a motion to declare her wanted on Interpol’s website.
 Thus, these documents were not prepared directly by investigators, as they should have been, but with significant engagement of representatives of BTA Bank.

-Previously, the Open Dialog Foundation stated in its report that the Kazakh authorities have repeatedly used the system of Interpol international search warrants to harass political opponents of the regime.
+Previously, the Open Dialogue Foundation stated in its report that the Kazakh authorities have repeatedly used the system of Interpol international search warrants to harass political opponents of the regime.
 The correspondence between BTA Bank and the law firm shows that the Kazakh authorities have long abused Interpol mechanisms; however, this time they acted indirectly by influencing the Ukrainian investigative authorities through BTA Bank and the law firm ‘Ilyashev and Partners’.

 The influence exerted by the lawyers of BTA Bank on the investigating authorities of Kazakhstan is also confirmed by ambiguous wording in one of Roman Marchenko’s letters: “Colleagues!
 I am pleased to report that we have contributed to the progress of our investigators in the case of M. Ablyazov, namely: A criminal case was instituted against M. Ablyazov under Article 190, section 4 of the Criminal Code of Ukraine (…) The main motive of the case is that there existed an organised criminal group of ‘Ablyazov, Zharimbetov and others’.